GANGREEK/SCL-GAN/README.md

-# Spatially-Correlative Lightweight GAN
-to Visible Face Transformation
+# Spatially-Correlative Lightweight GAN For Thermal to Visible Face Transformation